o3de/o3de.org/content/docs/tools-ui/ux-patterns/error/components/inline-notifications.md

 Review these specifications when creating an inline notification:

-* Persistantly display inline notifications until the user dismisses them or until the issue is resolved.
+* Persistently display inline notifications until the user dismisses them or until the issue is resolved.

 * Write clear and concise messages.
 One line is recommended.